Here is an overview of publication projects I am currently working on.

 In several publication projects I am looking at different mechanisms of enforcing EU law – the Commission’s infringement procedure and private litigation in national courts (which only sometimes gets referred to the Court of Justice).
 In particular, I am interested in how the two mechanisms interrelate.
 Over the last years, the Commission has started less and less infringement proceedings and sent less and less cases to court.
 In the same period, private litigants have gained greater access to national courts, through various ‘accesss to justice’ initiatives supported by the Commission.
 I wonder what the likely effects of this ‘outsourcing’ of enforcement are on the effectiveness of EU law ‘on the ground’.

 I am also interested in what objectives litigants pursue when they mobilize EU law.
 This concerns both the Commission and private litigants.

 There are a number of studies (including my PhD thesis) that highlight to what extend the Commission can pursue political objectives through legal proceedings.
 However, most of these are case studies that focus on exceptional cases.
-I am pursuing a more systematic study of how often and under what conditions the Commission makes use of this strategy.
+Together with my colleagues Markus Johansson and Olof Larsson I study of how often and under what conditions the Commission makes use of this strategy.